mentosmenno2/image-crop-positioner/docs/migrators.md

 ## Available migrators

+### Regenerate all images
+Regenerate all image sizes for all images in the WordPress media library.

 ### My Eyes Are Up Here

 The My Eyes Are Up Here migrator migrates all faces and hotspots from the [My Eyes Are Up Here plugin](https://wordpress.org/plugins/my-eyes-are-up-here/).